#1 Aoi Yuuki at her cutest

 #4 The Grand Prix

-Competitions are always a good narrative device and Yumeiro keeps its take on it fresh by having each round involve an interesting theme that the pastries need to be based around.
+Competitions are a common, though good narrative device.
+Yumeiro Patissiere keeps its take on it fresh by having each round involve an interesting theme that the pastries need to be based around.
 This leads to a lot of creativity and prevents sheer extravagance from dominating each round of the tournament.
 The teams that Ichigo has to take on are also very interesting and diverse.
 Sometimes the teams are sympathetic and likable, at other times they are cheaters or star some of Ichigo’s bullies.

-The anime also knows when to take a break, so the Grand Prix is often broken up with side-stories or “filler” episodes.
+Yumeiro Patissiere also knows when to take a break.
+The Grand Prix is frequently broken up with side-stories or “filler” episodes.
 These are nice for variety and never too plentiful.

 #5 A small dash of romance